On the model theory of open generalized polygons: Open vs. free

 \section{Open vs. free}

 While we already saw in Proposition~\ref{prop:not free}, that there are open generalized $n$-gons which are not free, we show in this final section that for finitely generated generalized $n$-gons the notions of open and free coincide.
+For $n=3$ this was proved in \cite{Hall}, Theorem 4.8.

 \begin{prop} Every finitely generated open generalized $n$-gon is free. \end{prop}

 For the proof we introduce the following concept: \begin{df} We call partial $n$-gons $A, B$ free-equivalent if $F(A)\cong F(B)$. \end{df} We begin with the following lemma: